LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Experiment

-\paragraph{3D Spatial Modeling.} A key advantage of \model lies in the disentanglement of 3D spatial modeling across vertical and horizontal dimensions.
-To assess the effectiveness of position embeddings, we train \model on the ScanNet subset under two ablated settings: ``\textbf{w/o z-pos}'', where the z-axis position embedding is removed; and ``\textbf{w/o xyz-pos}'', where both z-axis and xy-plane position embeddings are removed.
+\paragraph{3D Spatial Modeling.} A key design of \ac{cfg} lies in the disentanglement of 3D spatial modeling across vertical and horizontal directions.
+We train \model on the ScanNet subset under two ablated settings: ``\textbf{w/o z-pos}'', where the z-axis position embedding is removed; and ``\textbf{w/o xyz-pos}'', where both z-axis and xy-plane position embeddings are removed.
 As shown in \cref{fig:pos_ablation}, both types of position embeddings play critical roles in \ac{3dvl} tasks.
 Removing the z-axis position embedding leads to a general performance drop, while removing the xy-plane position embedding especially degrades performance on SQA3D.
 These results validate the effectiveness of our design in 3D spatial modeling.